flumeapp/help.flumeapp.com/views/conversations/info.md

 - Click the <kbd>Add People…</kbd> item.
 Use the search field to find a specific user, or select from the suggestions that appear using the <img src="/views/assets/select.png" width="20" height="20" /> button.
 To confirm your selections, click the Confirm <img src="/views/assets/accept.png" width="20" height="20" /> button.

+> **[info]**
-_Note: You can only add users to existing group conversations.
-It is not possible to add members to a one-on-one conversation._
+> You can only add users to existing group conversations.
+It is not possible to add members to a one-on-one conversation.

 <hr />